jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 ### Proof of Progress

-The progress lemma states that every well-typed, closed term is either already a value (so it's finished computing) or it can be reduced according to the above-defined reduction semantics.
+The progress lemma states that every closed, well-typed term is either a value (so it's finished computing) or it can reduce.

 In the STLC, lambda abstractions are values.